 Slice a 2 ½-inch rings of the squash.
 Boil them in water until completely soft; 10-15 mins.
 Remove & let cool, then remove the peeling.

 Put a little water in a bowl.
-Lay out a wonton wrapper & place 1-1½ Tbsp of squash in the middle.
+Lay out a wonton wrapper & place 1-1½ tablespoon of squash in the middle.
 Dip your finger in the water and slightly wet all edges of the wrapper.
 Bring two corners to the center, pressing the edges to seal.
 Repeat with all corners and wontons.
 Complete seals are necessary; otherwise, the butter will leak in and pool.

 Heat skillet on med-low heat.
 When hot, add the butter & sage.
 After 1 min, place the wontons in the skillet & baste each wonton with butter by tilting the pan & spooning the butter on top.
 Baste to coat them, then cover & cook for 5 mins to crisp the bottoms.
 Remove lid & baste until the dough is visibly cooked; about 3 mins.